Afghanistan–Canada relations

 Afghanistan and Canada established diplomatic relations in 1968.
 In 2003, Canada opened its embassy in Kabul and appointed its first resident ambassador.
 Afghanistan appointed its first resident ambassador to Canada in 2002.
 In August 2021, Canada closed its embassy in Kabul with the return of the Taliban to power in Afghanistan.
+Since the 2021 Taliban takeover, the Islamic Republic of Afghanistan's embassy in Ottawa continues to be served by diplomats representing the former government.

 History

 Beginning

 Official relations between Afghanistan and Canada did not occur immediately, but developed over time.
 Canadians involvement in Afghanistan dates back to the 1960s, with the creation of the first Canadian development assistance program to Afghanistan.
 As the need for greater coordination of efforts by development agencies working there grew, the Government of Canada decided to establish full diplomatic relations with Afghanistan in 1968.

-In 1971, Canadian aid to Afghanistan included 257,000 bushels of wheat, where drought had reduced production of cereal crops.
+In 1971, Canadian aid to Afghanistan included 257,000 bushels of wheat, after drought had reduced production of cereal crops in the Central Asian country.

 Soviet–Afghan War

 The Soviet–Afghan War in 1979 and the installation of an authoritarian regime in Afghanistan led Canada to sever diplomatic ties.
 Even after the Soviet withdrawal from Afghanistan in 1989, the two countries did not re-establish full diplomatic relations, and contact was minimal despite humanitarian aid efforts by Canada in the 1990s.